C. J. de Mooi: Personal life

 De Mooi is gay.
 He resides in Wales with his civil partner Andrew Doran.
 De Mooi is teetotal and a vegetarian of over three decades; in April 2018 he announced on Twitter he was going vegan.

 De Mooi has been living with HIV since the late 1980s.
 In April 2019, De Mooi posted on Twitter about his health and about his financial and professional problems and a GoFundMe campaign was launched, saying he is "bankrupt, extremely ill and in imminent danger of losing his house."
 He also claimed that he was "dying from AIDS" and didn't expect to live long.

-De Mooi is highly active on Twitter, and regularly updates both his personal and professional accounts, as well as CJ's Happy Place, an alternative profile that aims to spread positivity based on the belief that "we all need a happy place to smile".

 In 2015, De Mooi accused TV Show Strictly Come Dancing of rejecting him as a contestant in favour of Jeremy Vine, due to De Mooi wanting a same-sex dance partner.
 BBC released a statement saying that "Strictly is a family show and we have chosen the traditional format of mixed-sex couples."
-As of 2019, Strictly Come Dancing did begin to use same-sex dance partners.
+In 2019, Strictly Come Dancing began to use same-sex dance partners.